MacareuxDigital/concretecms-backup-shell/README.md

 #### DATABASE option

-back up only a SQL dump fule under WHERE_IS_CONCRETE5 path
+back up only a SQL dump file under WHERE_IS_CONCRETE5 path

 - --database
 - -d